nats-io/nats-architecture-and-design/spec/connection.md

 A client should have an option to turn off using advertised URLs.
 By default, those URLs are used.

+**TODO**: Add more in-depth explanation how topology discovery works.

 ### Reconnection Strategies (In progress)

 #### Detecting disconnection